amd/ryzen-ai-documentation/docs/getstartex.rst

 This example uses the ResNet-50 model from PyTorch Hub to demonstrate the process of preparing, quantizing, and deploying a model using Ryzen AI.

-The following are the steps and the required files to run the example.

 - The source code files can be downloaded from `this link <https://github.com/amd/RyzenAI-SW/tree/main/tutorial/getting_started_resnet>`_.
 Alternatively, you can clone the RyzenAI-SW repo and change the directory into the tutorial code directory.

 .. code-block::